 This heater requires room air to lower the flue gas temperatures before the gases pass through the vent system.
-The dilution air inlets are located on the rear of the blower assembly (see Figure 2 & Figure 29).
+The dilution air inlets are located on the rear of the blower assembly (see Figure 2 & Figure 30).

-As the room temperature rises, the ability to lower the flue gases lessens so special attention to the choice of venting material is required.
+As the room temperature rises, the ability to lower the flue gases temperature lessens so special attention to the choice of venting material is required.
 Establishing the ambient temperatures where the heater and the venting is installed is very important, especially in regions with warmer climates or any region that experiences hot summers.
 Ambient conditions hotter than 110°F require that the venting material be either CPVC or polypropylene.
-Areas that can experience high ambient environments include closets, alcoves, areas under staircases, attics-especially in metal roofed buildings, areas with restricted air movement, rooms with large solar gains, metal sheds, industrial or commercial enterprises and venting systems exposed to direct sunlight.
+Areas that can experience high ambient environments include closets, alcoves, areas under staircases, atticsespecially in metal roofed buildings, areas with restricted air movement, rooms with large solar gains, metal sheds, industrial or commercial enterprises and venting systems exposed to direct sunlight.
 For high temperature environments, obtain high limit switch upgrade Kit # 9008306015 and use the higher rated vent piping.
+Use of cellular core PVC (ASTM F891), cellular core CPVC, or Radel® (polyphenylsulfone) in non-metallic venting systems is prohibited.